Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Constitutive equation for non-equilibrium complex fluids

 To obtain a constitutive relation for all components, we fix the gauge.
 As detailed in Appendix~\ref{sec:gauge}, this leads to the constitutive equation

 with the generalized viscosity tensor,

-This approach allows all components of this viscosity tensor to be determined if all components of the stress correlation tensor are known from either simulation or experiment.

-Eqs.~(\ref{eq:CEQ_fluid})--(\ref{eq:eta}) represent the constitutive equation of stress for isotropic fluids in finite wave length and frequency.
+Eqs.~(\ref{eq:CEQ_fluid})--(\ref{eq:eta}) represent the constitutive equation of stress for fluids in finite wavelength and frequency.
 This applies to non-equilibrium steady states as well as to equilibrium.
 The generalized viscosity in Eq.~(\ref{eq:eta}) extends the expression for the frequency and wave-dependent shear viscosity for equilibrium fluids, obtained by Evans \cite{j2007statistical,evans1981equilibrium}, to non-equilibrium steady states.

+This construction extracts the dynamic, frequency dependent, stress response kernel from the stress correlation, provided the components of $\Tfor{\hat N}(\vec q,s)$ are accessible (e.g.\ from simulation or experiment).
+It therefore fixes both shear and dynamic longitudinal transport coefficients, including dissipative and non-dissipative (reactive) parts due to possible antisymmetric chiral components.
+However, the static isotropic part of the stress such as the thermodynamic pressure at equilibrium is not a transport coefficient.
+It is therefore not determined by our transient response kernels constructed from momentum density.
+To treat the static compressional response, the mass density must be included among the dynamical variables.
+This allows one to separate the static response from the remaining dynamic viscous response.
+We carry out this extended construction in Appendix~\ref{App:mass_momentum}.